 Pumpkin Patch Maze Preschool Craft

-Create a pumpkin patch maze to add creative, fine motor play to a fall theme.
-Kids will love rolling pompom seeds around the mini pumpkins in this fun, hands-on STEAM activity.
+Create this mini pumpkin patch maze for creative, fine motor play with a fall theme.
+Roll pompom seeds around the pumpkins in this hands-on STEAM activity.

 Privacy and Disclosure